 Pine straw mulch is composed of pine needles that have fallen from pine trees.
-This type of mulch helps protect trees and plants from temperature drops, limit the amount of water evaporation from the soil, prevent soil from moving during heavy rain, and impede the growth of weeds.
+This type of mulch helps protect trees and plants from temperature fluctuations, limits water evaporation from the soil, prevents soil erosion, and impedes weed growth.

-Because the needles typically interlock with each other, it is most beneficial to plant them on hills.
-When applied, pine straw mulch should be about 2.5 inches to 3 inches deep.
-However, some prefer the mulch to be as deep as 5 inches to 6 inches because the thicker it is, the better it will suppress weeds while retaining moisture.
-Typically pine straw mulch should be reapplied annually in order to keep its healthy appearance and continue to protect surrounding plants.
+Because the needles typically interlock with each other, their greatest benefit applies to hillsides.
+Pine straw mulch should be about 2.5 inches to 3 inches deep, but some prefer the mulch to be as deep as 5 inches to 6 inches.
+Generally, the thicker it is, the better the pine straw suppresses weeds while retaining moisture.
+Pine straw mulch should be reapplied annually to keep its healthy appearance and continued protection for surrounding plants.

-This type of much allows you to customize your order.
-You will a be able to choose not only the sizes of your rocks, but also their texture, colors and shapes.
-Rock mulch is resistant to the effects of weather but must have some form of weed barrier that will lay between the rocks and soil.
-Otherwise, weeds will be able to easily grow.
+This type of mulch allows for a high level of customization based on your preferences, such as color, shape, size, and texture.
+Rock mulch is weather resistant but needs some form of a weed barrier between the rocks and soil.
+Otherwise, weeds will grow.
 Traditionally, this mulch works best in areas with little or no leaves dropping.

-Rubber mulch is derived from shredded tires that are no longer able to be used.
-This type of mulch is beneficial because it does not attract termites and is able to dehydrate fungus and weeds before they are able to grow.
+Rubber mulch is made from unusable, shredded tires.
+This type of mulch has two key benefits — it doesn’t attract termites and dehydrates fungus and weeds before they’re able to establish.

 This type of mulch also provides good drainage, soil moisture retention, and protection for the soil against harsh weather.
 Rubber mulch is perfect for playgrounds and landscaping, but should have a layer of weed fabric between it and the soil.
 This hinders weed growth while preventing the rubber from embedding in the ground where it would be difficult to remove.